AY2324S2-CS2113-T15-1/tp/docs/DeveloperGuide.md

 * *groupName*: A string representing the name of the group.
 * *transactionSolution*: An array list collection of Subtransaction objects representing the least transactions solution to solving all debts in the group.

-The `GroupList` class has the following attributes:
+The `GroupList` class has the following attributes.
 * *activeGroup*: A Group object representing the currently active group.
 * *groupList*: An array list collection of Group objects representing the list of groups stored in the application.